 The prevention of becoming homeless is greatly decreased with the various partnerships the City has.
-The City will continue to refer persons requiring assistance to the proper agencies specialized to assist.
+The City will continue to refer persons requiring assistance to the proper agencies specialized to assist with emergency shelter and transitional housing.

-The City has created a homeless task force including staff, residents, non-profit housing partners from Delray Beach Community Redevelopment Agency (CRA), Delray Beach Housing Authority (DBHA), Delray Beach Community Land Trust (DBCLT), Habitat for Humanity of South Palm Beach County, Gulfstream Goodwill, and faith-based providers, which meets to discuss the best methods to address the homeless concern within the City parameters.
+The City has created a homeless task force including staff, residents, non-profit housing partners and interfaith community which meets to discuss the best methods to address the homeless concern within the City parameters.
 Staff is actively engaged in County meetings to effectively coordinate services within the County.
-We continue to refer persons requiring emergency shelter and transitional housing to the appropriate centers.